 If you love anything, that deals with the paranormal, haunting, history, and a good old ghost story, have we got a town for you!
 For many years, Gettysburg, Pennsylvania, has been a hotbed of reports around paranormal activity.

-Many of these ghost stories are surrounding The Battle of Gettysburg.
-It is one of the most gruesome chapters in United States history, and many believe the ghosts of the 50,000 men that perished are still wandering, as most of the Confederate soldiers never received a proper burial.
+Many of these ghost stories surround The Battle of Gettysburg.
+It is one of the most gruesome chapters in United States history.
+Many believe the 50,000 men who perished ghosts are still wandering, as most Confederate soldiers never received a proper burial.